CharlyMannion/chitter-solo/README.md

 Technical Approach:
 -----

-This project integrates a database using the `PG` gem and `SQL` queries.
+* This project integrates a database using the `PG` gem and `SQL` queries.
+* It uses BCrypt to encrypt user's passwords

 Notes on functionality: